warthmann/QTLseqr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pbglQTLseqr
+# QTLseqr (pbgl version)

 QTLseqr is an R package for Bulk Segregant Analysis.

 QTLseqr was developed and published by Ben N. Mansfeld and Rebecca Grumet and all credit should go to them.
 We forked the software from [their github repository](https://github.com/bmansfeld/QTLseqr/) and made minor changes to adopt it to our needs.

-### **For more detailed instructions please read the vignette of the original  [here](https://github.com/bmansfeld/QTLseqr/raw/master/vignettes/QTLseqr.pdf)**
+For more detailed instructions on usage please read the vignette of the original  [here](https://github.com/bmansfeld/QTLseqr/raw/master/vignettes/QTLseqr.pdf)**

-**If you use QTLseqr in published research, please cite:**
+**If you use QTLseqr, please cite:**

 > Mansfeld B.N. and Grumet R, QTLseqr: An R package for bulk segregant
-> analysis with next-generation sequencing *The Plant Genome*
+> analysis with next-generation sequencing *The Plant Genome* (2018)
 > [doi:10.3835/plantgenome2018.01.0006](https://dl.sciencesocieties.org/publications/tpg/abstracts/11/2/180006)

-QTLseqR in an R implementation of established methods and statistics.
+## Software and Methods

+Next Generation Sequencing Bulk Segregant Analysis (NGS-BSA) is an effective tool for genetic mapping of causal loci, including QTLs.
+NGS-BSA is a popular technique and there exist several statistical approaches to the problem.
+Ben N. Mansfeld and Rebecca Grumet implemented two of them in R:

+* QTL-seq (deltaSNP index)
+* G’

+QTLseqr, can import and filter SNP data, calculate SNP distributions, relative allele frequencies, G’ values, log10(p-values) and the corrsponding thresholds for statistical significance.
-Make sure you also cite the respective method you work with:
+When using QTLseqr please make sure you also cite the publications that first described the respective method and statistic you work with:

 QTL-seq: